qtnc/swan/docs/stdlib.md

 Normally, as with sets, items in a sorted set may only be present once, but the rule may be circumvented (do it with caution).
 Another characteristic of sets beside the uniqueness of held objects is their ability to make set opations: union, intersection, difference and symetric difference

-- Constructor: SortedSet(sorter=::<, ...items): construct a set from individual elements and sort them using the sorter given
+- Constructor: SortedSet([sorter=::<], ...items): construct a sorted set from one or more concatenated sequences, sorting the items by the sorter given
 - Operators: `-, &, |, ^, in`
 - Comparison operators: ==, !=

 Methods:

-- static SortedSet.of(sorter, sequences...): construct a sorted set from one or more concatenated sequences, sorting the items by the sorter given
+- static SortedSet.of([sorter=::<], items...): construct a set from individual elements and sort them using the sorter given
 - add(...items, allowDuplicate=false): add one or more items.
 If allowDuplicate=true, then items are addded to the set regardless of they were already present; this breaks the uniqueness rule, it can be useful sometimes but do it with caution.
 - clear: empty the whole set
 - first: return the first (smallest) element of the set